-Valuation is accomplished by referencing the Aircraft Blue Book Price Guide (Winter Edition).
+Aircraft valuation is accomplished by referencing the Aircraft Blue Book Price Guide (Winter Edition) and the Airpac Plane Base.
 The Texas Property Tax Code has a specific methodology for the valuation and/or allocation of all aircraft.

 Special Inventory

 The Texas Property Tax Code provides a specific methodology for valuing this category of property.
 Valuation is based upon the annual declaration filed by the property owner indicating the previous year's Texas sales (used as the numerator) and divided by a factor of 12 (the denominator).
 This establishes a monthly basis consistent with the owner's tax payment requirements.
 In the absence of an annual declaration, similar businesses that have filed declarations are identified and compared, with appropriate adjustments, to the subject property to establish an estimated market value.